 "Brand value is the ‘perceived value’, and how often people will choose one brand over alternatives.
 Brand value is important because when people perceive that a brand is distinct and aligns with their personal values, it’s a really powerful competitive advantage."

 So, brand value refers to the worth of a brand to the consumer.
-It is a subject of much debate in the world of marketing, and there are two schools of thought about its definition:
+It's a subject of much debate in the world of marketing, and there are two schools of thought about its definition:

 Let’s have a look at both.

-The perceived worth denotes how important consumers feel your brand is to their life, social status, or job.
-For example, both Coca-Cola and Pepsi are soda companies, but many soda drinkers perceive Coca-Cola to have a higher brand value than Pepsi.
+On the other hand, perceived worth denotes how important consumers feel your brand is to their life, social status, or job.
+For example, both Coca-Cola and Pepsi are both soda companies, but many soda drinkers perceive Coca-Cola to have a higher brand value than Pepsi.

-When consumers find value in a brand, they can develop loyalty towards it, and this can discourage other companies from joining the market.
-This can protect the market share of a company.
+When consumers find value in a brand, they can develop loyalty towards it — and this can discourage other companies from joining the market and protect the market share of an existing company.
 For example, a diaper brand like Pampers is well-known in the market.
 Other companies may opt for other product lines outside of diapers to avoid competing with well-known companies, which may be detrimental to their bottom line.

 If the term brand value makes you think of dollars and cents, you’re partly correct.